jenfi-eng/exam-long-mail-service/README.md

 ### Post Master

-- Ask the system
-  - What parcels were loaded into which trains and what line the train went out on
+- Book`+`Fill`+`Send the train

 ## Constraints

-- Train Operator posts an offer for a train, which you can then book it unless it was previously withdrawn.
+- Train Operator posts an offer for a train, which Post Master can then book, fill and send, it unless it was previously withdrawn.
-- When you book a train, it is instantly loaded and leaves.
+- When you book a train, it is instantly filled and leaves.
 - Trains are a one-time thing when you book a train for a line, it is used and cannot be rebooked.
 Trains will be re-submitted by the Train Operator as new trains.
 - Booked trains take 3h to run.
 This makes the line unavailable during that time.
   - If you send a train on an occupied line, they will crash!